sirech/talk-humane-on-call-alerting/presentation.md

 - on-call is a big topic
 - I'm going to focus on alerting
-- Before that, let's do a short introduction to the topic

 ---

 ## Detect problems in production before your customers do

+???

+- alternatively, nobody wants to be the receiver of an escalation email coming from top management

 ---